Set up database auditing

 Additionally, because the auditing is configured through a text file in the file system, the file is vulnerable to OS-level security breaches.

-You can secure the file by setting the permissions to 0600
+You can secure the file by setting the permissions to 0600 on the audit files.

 Be aware that if other tools look at the data, changing this setting can cause read problems.

-Alternately, you can store the audit file on an OS-level encrypted file system such as Vormetric
+Alternately, you can store the audit file on an OS-level encrypted file system such as Vormetric.

 Before sharing log files, redact sensitive data. |